rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 We support [`just`](https://just.systems/man/en/) for running dev workflow commands.
 Run `just` from your shell to see a list of available sub-commands.

-### Githooks

-To assist devs in catching errors _before_ running CI we provide some githooks.
-Copy the hooks in `githooks/` to your githooks folder or run `just githooks-install` to copy them all.

 ### Building the docs